Help science, learn how research works, prepare for a directed studies course.

 Co-Pilot research activities include…

-- Attending our lab meetings / project meetings as a guest
+- Attending our lab meetings/project meetings

 - Analyzing data